metric-space/trie-experiment-breakoff-performance-experiment/README.md

 ### Conclusion

-All the approaches for trying to reduce the intitiation time for the `trie` structures fails but works superbly for the `bk tree` data structure
+All the approaches for trying to reduce the intitiation time doesn't seem decrease time for the trie structure but does so for the bk structure, but doing the split process in parallel isn't worth the effort in both cases.